mrpotatoes/functional-programming-in-js-reference/docs/foundational/adts/custom-daggy.md

 ?> Examples in here are linked to code in this repo.

 If you've completed the [`[Theory] Sub, Products, etc.`](foundational/adts/sums-products) you'll understand some of the math that goes into creating a `Tagged Union`.
 There are types that a matcher can handle.
 That's really all it is.
-There are so many more benefits to it though.
+There are so many more benefits to it though.<sup>mi-2</sup?

 Anyhow, having gone through the exercise of teaching myself some very basic `set theory` and learning what a sum type (tagged sum) is I've have serious difficulty in how to build or use them.
 This is what this article is about.